bbauska/W3Cx-4of5-thru-May-2024/README.md

 7.   }
 ```

-## 2.5.1 Animating multiple objects
+<h3 id="ch2-5-1">2.5.1 Animating multiple objects</h3>

 Hi, welcome!
-Let me show you how we can add many animated
+Let me show you how we can add many animated objects to the
+game framework.

-objects to the game framework.
-You can imagine them as being the enemies
+You can imagine them as being the enemies the player should

-the player should fight or whatever.
-For the sake of this example, we
+fight or whatever.
+For the sake of this example, we are using black balls,
-are using

-black balls, but you can imagine small images or small monsters or
+but you can imagine small images or small monsters or whatever.
-whatever.

 Using here a constructor function is interesting because we can design a
 sort of class.